-- This water heater should not be connected to any heating systems or components previously used with a non-potable water heating appliance. - All piping components connected to this unit for space heating applications should be suitable for use with potable water. - Toxic chemicals, such as those used for boiler treatment shall not be introduced into the potable water used for space heating. - If the space heating system requires water temperatures in excess of 120°F, install a Thermostatic Mixing Valve in the domestic (potable) hot water supply at each point-of-use to limit the risk of scald injury.
+- This water heater should not be connected to any heating systems or components previously used with a non-potable water heating appliance. - All piping components connected to this unit for space heating applications should be suitable for use with potable water. - Toxic chemicals, such as those used for boiler treatment shall not be introduced into the potable water used for space heating. - When the system requires water for space heating at temperatures higher than required for domestic water purposes, a mixing valve must be installed.
+Please refer to Figure 8 & Figure 9 for suggested piping arrangement.

 Note: Water piping and vent piping occupy the space above the water heater.
-Plan the water piping to ensure it does not cause interference with the vent piping (see "Planning the Vent System").
+Plan the water piping to ensure it does not cause interference with the vent piping (see "Planning The Vent System").